Vaei/Vigil/README.md

 ## Changelog

+### 1.4.2
+* Add Fallback rotation sources for when InputVector or Velocity produce zero vectors

 ### 1.4.1
 * Add InputVector and Velocity as rotation sources for target selection
 	* Useful for top-down games that are pawn-relevant instead of camera-relevant